PX4/PX4-user_guide/en/concept/px4_systems_architecture.md

 # PX4 System Architecture

-The sections below provide high-level overview of the PX4 hardware and software stack for two "typical" PX4 systems; one that has just a flight controller, and another that has a flight controller and a mission computer (also known as a "companion computer").
+The sections below provide high-level overview of the PX4 hardware and software stack for two "typical" PX4 systems; one that has just a flight controller, and another that has a flight controller and a companion computer (also known as a "mission computer").

 :::note
 The [PX4 Architectural Overview](../concept/architecture.md) provides information about the flight stack and middleware.